How Much Does a Divorce Cost in Singapore?

 A contested divorce occurs when parties cannot agree on the divorce itself or on one or more ancillary matters.
 These cases often require multiple rounds of negotiation, mediation, affidavits, and court hearings, which significantly increase legal costs.

-Separately, the Family Justice Courts strongly encourage parties to resolve disputes through mediation.
-Mediation helps spouses reach agreements on issues like custody, maintenance, and division of assets without a full trial.
-Settling through mediation often saves time, legal costs, and emotional stress, and in many cases, the Court may direct parties to attend mediation sessions as part of the process.
+g.
+Mediation: Mediation can help spouses reach a settlement on the divorce and issues like custody, maintenance, and division of assets without a full trial.
+Settling through mediation often saves time, legal costs, and emotional stress.
+Mediation is strongly encouraged by the Family Court.

 Contact PKWA Law today